xtrembuffalo/xtremcache/README.md

 `xtremcache` is a Python package dedicated to handle generic file and directories caching on Windows or Linux.
 The goal of this module is to be able to cache a file or directory with a unique identifier of your choice and later uncache to a specific location.
-The directory where the caced files are located is local.
+The directory where the cached files are located is local.
 The concurrent access (reading and writing) on chached archives is handle by a small data base located in the local datas directory.

 ## Installation